Azure/azure-event-hubs-spark/docs/ss.md

 ### Future Directions

-We will continuously improve the stability and performance of EventHub integration.
+We will continuously improve the stability and performance of Event Hubs integration.
 Some of the improvements are as following:

-* We will improve the efficiency of EventHubs conneciton by reusing the receivers
+* We will improve the efficiency of Event Hubs conneciton by reusing the receivers
-* We will integrate with the latest version EventHubs Client to replace the rest API based interaction with the AMQP-based management API.
+* We will integrate with the latest version Event Hubs Client to replace the rest API based interaction with the AMQP-based management API.
 * We will develop batching query/writing functionalities in the connector